Logframe: A Comprehensive Guide to Logical Framework

 Detailed Breakdown of Components

-- Goal: The long-term, overall objective of the project
+- Goal: The long-term, overarching objective of the project, reflecting the broader impact or change you aim to achieve.

-- Activities: The tasks or actions necessary to produce the outputs
+- Activities: The specific actions or tasks required to produce the outputs, typically listed in chronological order.

 Creating a Logframe: Step-by-Step Guide